As a strategic business transformation initiative, Aggie Enterprise will result in changes to many of the current tools and business processes.

 - It helps minimize stress, anxiety, fear, and change fatigue.

 Our Change Management Approach: Prosci ADKAR® Model

 UC Davis has selected the Prosci change management methodology due to its research-based structure, and its people-focused individual change model, ADKAR.

 ADKAR represents the five elements that an individual needs to achieve in order to successfully navigate change: Awareness, Desire, Knowledge, Ability and Reinforcement.
 The foundation of this model is respect for people, acknowledging that organizational change can only happen when individuals change.

-Recognizing that change takes time and requires an integrated approach, change activities have been carefully planned to support successful adoption of the changes that Aggie Enterprise brings to UC Davis.
+Change management activities have been carefully planned to support successful adoption of the changes that Aggie Enterprise brings to UC Davis.
 Through a mixture of communications, sponsorship and training activities, our change management plans provide a framework for the organizational change strategy, always keeping in mind the ADKAR individual change model.

 Visit Office of Business Transformation to learn more.